Swerve Drive Prerequisites

 Ready for Implementation

-Next, you'll learn how to use Phoenix Tuner X to generate a complete swerve project and bring up your drivetrain.
+Next, you'll use Phoenix Tuner X to generate a complete swerve project and bring up your drivetrain.